swiftlang/swift-evolution/proposals/xxxx-union-type.md

 ```

-Originaly, if we want to represent type of a varialbe maybe A, B or C, we should anounce a new type:
+Originaly, if we want to represent type of a varialbe maybe A, B or C, we should announce a new type:

 ```swift